Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 // In `start()`.

 // The `createChannelSelectorWidget()` function returns a function which
-// accepts the new Channel name as a parameter and updates the widget. const updateChannelSelectorWidget = createChannelSelectorWidget(
+// accepts the new Channel name as an argument and updates the widget. const updateChannelSelectorWidget = createChannelSelectorWidget(
     NO_CHANNEL_VALUE,
     channelNamesAndColors,